trz42/eessi-bot-software-layer/README.md

 ```
 app_name = 'MY-bot'
 ```
-The `app_name` specified a short name for your bot.
+The `app_name` specifies a short name for your bot.
 It will appear in comments to a pull request.
 For example, it could include the name of the cluster where the bot runs and a label representing the user that runs the bot, like `hal9000-bot`.

 *Note: avoid putting an actual username here as it will be visible on potentially publicly accessible GitHub pages.*